yousrakdc/yousrakdc/README.md

 When I'm not coding, you'll find me binge-watching The Office for the hundredth time or discovering new coffee shops! ☕

 ### 🌟 Currently
+- 📓 Stydying at **Holberton School Toulouse**
 - 🔮 Building something exciting with **[Ratazana](https://github.com/yousrakdc/ratazana)**
-- 📚 Deep diving into **Django**
+- 📚 Deep diving into **Power BI**
 - ✍️ Sharing thoughts on **[Medium](https://medium.com/@yousrakdc)**
 - 🎯 Always learning something new

 ### 💫 Little things about me
-- 📺 The Office US enthusiast (Jim + Pam = 💕)
+- 📺 The Office US enthusiast ("That"s what she said")
 - 🎨 UI/UX lover - pretty interfaces make my heart happy
 - 🌙 Night owl who codes best after sunset
-- 🥐 French pastries fuel my creativity
+- 🥐 Chocolatines fuel my creativity
 - 🎵 Always coding with good music on
 - 📚 Love reading tech blogs and learning new trends
 - 🌸 Obsessed with aesthetic workspaces and cute stationery

 ### 🎧 Coding Soundtrack
-*Currently obsessed with lo-fi hip hop, indie pop, and the occasional French café music ☕*
+*Currently obsessed with Aeromoça by Xamã*

 ### 💻 My Coding Setup
 - **Editor:** VS Code with a dreamy purple theme 💜